 Why dog?
 Why not human?
 These kinds of questions keep appearing here and there.
-Unlike other Poker Paintings that picturing people playing Poker Online, Coolidge uses Dogs as the players.
-His paintings attract many eyes and one of them is one of the biggest Agen Poker in Asia, YukPokerOnline.
-They hunt down Coolidge works around the world, and finally managed to get 1.
-Although it was a little bit pricey.
+Unlike other Poker Paintings that picturing people playing Poker, Coolidge uses Dogs as the players.
+His paintings attract many eyes of gambling community.
+They were so curious about Coolidge works around the world, and finally one of them managed to get 1, although it’s a little bit pricey.

 Some people might write that Coolidge’s style is not quite “serious,” his works are now many very iconic examples of classic American art.